madisonmschmitt/madisonmschmitt.github.io/README.md

 # About me

-My name is Madison Schmitt and I am a sophomore at Lehigh University, studying Journalism and Marketing.
-I'm originally from Long Valley, New Jersey where I grew up with two older brothers and a yellow lab.
-I love being active with a specific passion for playing soccer and lacrosse.
+My name is Madison Schmitt and I am a sophomore at Lehigh University studying journalism and marketing.
+I'm originally from Long Valley, New Jersey where I grew up with two older brothers and a yellow lab named Cloee.

+Here is a comic strip that tells you a little bit about me!

 Here is my [linkedIn Page](https://www.linkedin.com/feed/).
 ![Profile Image](https://github.com/madisonmschmitt/madisonmschmitt.github.io/blob/master/IMG_5550.JPG?raw=true)